AndiLeni/signelevator/README.md

 # Sign Elevator

 This mod provides sign based elevators for Minecraft.
-The mod needs to run on a fabric server.
+The mod works fine in singleplayer and multiplayer.
+To make it work in multiplayer, the mod must be installed serverside.
-An installation on the client is not necessary.
+An installation on the client is only necessary for singleplayer mode.

+This mod was written to allow players with a vanilla client on a fabric server to use lifts without having to install a mod.

 ## Download